Terry K. Southerington, department head

 Focused, intensive study of a special topic, announced annually.

-A two year sequence covering topics valuable to theatre majors including play readings, workshops in audition, resumes, graduate school application, guest lectures, etc. Three of the four required for majors.
-Open to other students with permission of department head.
+A two year sequence covering topics valuable to theatre majors including play readings, workshops in audition, resumes, graduate school application, guest lectures, etc. Required for majors.
+Open to other students with permission of theatre faculty.

 315 Early English Drama (3 s.h.)